AdobeDocs/release-notes.en/current.md

 +++Details

 Beginning in July 2023, Adobe has discontinued the development of the [!DNL Data Integration Library (DIL)] and the [!DNL DIL] extension.
 Existing customers can continue using their [!DNL DIL] implementation.
 However, Adobe will not be developing [!DNL DIL] beyond this point.
-Customers are encouraged to evaluate [Experience Platform Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html?lang=en) for their long term data collection strategy.
+Customers are encouraged to evaluate [Experience Platform Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html?lang=en) for their long-term data collection strategy.
 Customers looking to implement new data collection integrations after July 2023 should use [Experience Platform Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html?lang=en) instead.

 +++